bradhowes/BlockComment/README.md

 The code parsing takes place in [BlockCommentExtension/SwiftParsing.swift](https://github.com/bradhowes/BlockComment/blob/master/BlockCommentExtension/SwiftParsing.swift).
-The code starts with the fundamental bits and builds on them primarily via the `zip` and `oneOf` functions.
+The code starts with the fundamental bits and builds on them primarily via the `zip` and `first` functions.
 The processing of the request from Xcode happens in [BlockCommentExtension/BlockCommentCommand.swift](https://github.com/bradhowes/BlockComment/blob/master/BlockCommentExtension/BlockCommentCommand.swift).
 More general parsing functions are found in [BlockCommentExtension/Parse.swift](https://github.com/bradhowes/BlockComment/blob/master/BlockCommentExtension/Parse.swift) and